CART: Context-Aware Terrain Adaptation using Temporal Sequence Selection for Legged Robots: INTRODUCTION

+Several prior works use camera images to extract semantic information from off-road terrain~\cite{viswanath2021offseg}, \cite{guanganav}, \cite{zhong2022off}, \cite{yang2023wait}.
+These methods can identify terrain categories across outdoor environments, but image-based predictions can be sensitive to illumination, viewpoint, and appearance changes.
+Other approaches use LiDAR point clouds~\cite{viswanath2023off}, \cite{dabbiru2020lidar}, which are less affected by lighting and provide geometric terrain structure.
+Sensor-fusion methods further combine multiple exteroceptive modalities~\cite{kim2024ufo}, \cite{gao2021fine} to obtain richer terrain representations.
+However, exteroceptive terrain labels or geometry alone do not fully describe how a legged robot will physically interact with the surface.
+In particular, they may not capture traction, compliance, or contact-induced disturbances that affect locomotion behavior.

+Sim-to-real approaches~\cite{agarwal2023legged}, \cite{fu2022coupling} have explored jointly using appearance and physical interaction cues for legged locomotion.
+These methods show that proprioceptive feedback is important for adapting to terrain properties such as traction, compliance, and support.
+Prior navigation methods have used exteroceptive sensing for terrain-aware planning in complex environments~\cite{sathyamoorthy2023using}, \cite{weerakoon2023adventr}, \cite{weerakoon2022graspe}, while recent terrain-adaptation methods combine exteroception with proprioceptive feedback for more stable locomotion~\cite{elnoor2024pronav}, \cite{weerakoon2024vapor}.
+However, experience-based policies can still struggle when visual appearance and physical interaction disagree, which we refer to as the \textit{Visual-Texture Paradox}.
+In such cases, a terrain may look like one class but produce contact behavior associated with another.
+Terrain adaptation, therefore, requires more than assigning a fixed terrain label from appearance.
+The robot must learn a context that links exteroceptive terrain cues with proprioceptive feedback from contact and motion.
+Figure~\ref{context-snowgrass} shows this mismatch in a snow-over-grass setting, where the robot visually observes snow but physically experiences grass-like support during traversal.

+We present \qq{}, a context-aware terrain adaptation framework that learns this relationship and uses it to select high-level command sequences, including velocity scale and body height.
+Once the context is established, \qq{} selects commands that better match the current robot--terrain interaction, reducing foot slip and base oscillation/vibrational stability while maintaining traversal efficiency.
+Unlike single-modality approaches, \qq{} dynamically leverages exteroception and proprioception based on which modality is most informative for terrain assessment and locomotion adaptation.

-The main contributions of this work are as follows: \begin{itemize}[leftmargin=1em,topsep=0.1em,itemsep=0.05em] \item We introduce \qq{}, a learning-based controller that explicitly incorporates terrain type (using camera-based exteroception) and how the robot "feels" when it navigates over that terrain to design the control policy.
+The main contributions of this work are as follows: \begin{itemize}[leftmargin=1em,topsep=0.1em,itemsep=0.05em] \item We introduce \qq{}, a context-aware terrain adaptation framework that combines exteroceptive terrain cues with proprioceptive feedback from the robot's physical interaction with the terrain.